dataparency-dev/examples/README.md

 Send email to dev@dataparency.com requesting demo version of D-ISP to run Postman examples locally.
 Include OS (Windows, Linux), your name, and your organization.

+&copy; Copyright 2020 Dataparency, LLC.
+All rights reserved.
+D-ISP and Dataparency Information Sharing Platform are trademarks of Dataparency, LLC